We regularly update our Privacy Notice; it was last updated in May 2018.

 Your rights relating to personal data

 When we collect your personal data we'll tell you how we are going to use it.
-Where we process your information, you have a number of rights under data protection law.
+Where we process your personal data, you have a number of rights under data protection law.

 The right to be informed

-You have the right to be told how your personal information will be processed.
-This right applies whether or not you supply your information to us, or whether we obtain your information from a third party.
-We'll inform you how we're processing your data using privacy notices, to explain what we are doing with your information and why.
+You have the right to be told how your personal data will be processed.
+This right applies whether or not you supply your personal data to us, or whether we obtain your data from a third party.
+We'll inform you how we're processing your data using privacy notices, to explain what we are doing with your personal data and why.

 The right of access to your personal data

-You have the right to ask for access to personal data held about you; this is also known as making a 'Subject Access Request' (SAR).
+You have the right to request access to personal data held about you; this is also known as making a 'Subject Access Request' (SAR).

 The right to rectification of your personal data